10 Mo.

 Enrollment prerequisites for the Herzing University Insurance Billing and Coding diploma program include:

-If you have any further questions, please get in touch and we’ll fill in all the blanks.
+If you have any further questions, please contact us and we’ll fill in all the blanks.

 Graduate with a diploma in insurance billing and coding and you’ll be prepared to take three key certification exams, among others:2